Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Mississippi State is 5-3 against the spread and 5-3 overall when the team records more than 19.8 points.

-- In games that Mississippi State picks up over 363.0 yards, the team is 4-3 against the spread and 4-3 overall.
+- Mississippi State is 4-3 against the spread and 4-3 overall when the team churns out more than 363 yards.

-- The Bulldogs have turned the ball over 13 times this season, five more turnovers than the Tigers have forced (8).
+- The Bulldogs have turned the ball over five more times (13 total) than the Tigers have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.